Centering Children and Nutrition

 An additional 26 countries at high risk of debt distress are: Afghanistan, Burundi, Cameroon, Central African Republic, Chad, Comoros, Djibouti, Dominica, Ethiopia, The Gambia, Guinea-Bissau, Haiti, Kenya, Kiribati, Maldives, Marshall Islands, Micronesia, Mozambique, Papua New Guinea, Samoa, Sierra Leone, South Sudan, St. Vincent and the Grenadines, Tajikistan, Tonga, and Tuvalu.

 Bread is currently holding consultations with local and global policy experts to help make the Nourish Our Future policy platform as effective as possible.
-We are eager to learn more about which improvements in global fiscal policies are the most urgent and significant.
+We are eager to learn more about which improvements in global financial policies are the most urgent and significant.
 These improvements will place children as the heartbeat of humane debt policies that prioritize nutrition and food security.

 At a summit with international financial leaders, Pope Francis warned against what he described as the globalization of indifference.
 He encouraged the cancellation of debts that force unbearable sacrifices on millions of children who are mired in extreme poverty and lack food, housing, medical care, schools, electricity, drinkable water, and sanitation services.
 In a world of abundance, a country’s national debt cannot be seen as a higher priority than hunger and malnutrition among children.
 Bread joins with those who believe it is time to change that.